Organothiophosphate

 Variants with P=S double bonds were developed as insecticides because of their reduced mammalian toxicity.
 The phosphorothioate P=S bond is converted to the toxic P=O bond in the target insect.
 Similar oxidative conversion in mammals is slower, conferring lower toxicity in mammals.

 Structure, synthesis, and reactions

 Generally these compounds feature tetrahedral phosphorus(V) centers.
-Classically, thiophosphates would include a P=S double bond as illustrated by malathion.
+Classically, thiophosphates would include a P^{+}-S^{−} dative bond as illustrated by malathion.
 The terminology is used loosely and thiophosphates include P-S single bonds as illustrated by the drug amifostine.

+Dithiophosphonic anhydrides commonly form four-membered rings.
+They react with dienes in a hetero-Diels-Alder reaction.

 P–S single bonds can be generated through a variety of approaches, starting from thiols, disulfides, sulfinic acids as sulfur sources and various P(III) and P(V) coupling partners.
 PS–C bonds can also be formed through many comparable approaches, usually by alkylating a free phosphorus-thioate anion or thioic acid.

-They are conceptually derived from the inorganic thiophosphates (PO_{4−x}S).
-In fact, many are prepared via the intermediacy diorganodithiophosphoric acids, which are prepared by treating phosphorus pentasulfide with alcohols:
+Organothiophosphates are conceptually derived from the inorganic thiophosphates (PO_{4−x}S).
+In fact, many are prepared via diorganodithiophosphoric acid intermediates, which are prepared by treating phosphorus pentasulfide with alcohols: